bog-walk/voltorb-flip/README.md

 Clone the repository then pick an option:

-- Open the project in IntelliJ IDEA then choose specific tests using gutter icons or right-click the `src/jvmTest` folder and select `Run 'Tests in 'voltorb-flip.jvmTest''`
+- Open the project in IntelliJ IDEA then choose specific tests using gutter icons or right-click the `desktop/src/jvmTest` folder and select `Run 'Tests in 'voltorb-flip.desktop.jvmTest''`

 - Open the Gradle toolbar and select `voltorb-flip/Tasks/verification/jvmTest`

 ## :computer: Run desktop application

-Clone the repository then open the project in IntelliJ IDEA and run `Main.kt`
+Clone the repository then open the project in IntelliJ IDEA and run `Main.kt` from the `desktop/jvmMain` folder